ToastRabbit-Studio/Rabbit-Minecraft-Launcher/README-en.md

 **This starter is still in PREVIEW stage, understandable**

-1. Most of the Royal Three functions are not yet supported.
+1. Most launchers have features that are not yet supported.

-How do I contribute code?
+## How do I contribute code?

 Find `Fork` in the upper right corner of the `GitHub` page and click